circuitdojo/docs/src/ch01-02-overview.md

 I'll be launching in collaboration with the awesome folks at [Hackster.io](https://www.hackster.io/launch) and [GroupGets](https://groupgets.com).
 We're all very excited to bring these boards to you!

-If you want real-time updates, enter your info below and i'll stay in touch.
+If you want real-time updates, [sign up here](https://www.jaredwolff.com/store/nrf91-feather/) and i'll stay in touch.
 I can't wait to share more with you!